Tadao Takayama

 Tadao Takayama (高山 忠雄, Takayama Tadao) was a Japanese football player.
-He played for Japan national team.
+He played for the Japan national team.

 He was also educator, namely principal of Hyogo Prefectural Kobe High School, professor at Mukogawa Women's University and superintendent of education of Takarazuka City.

 Early life and education

 Takayama was born in Tokyo on June 24, 1904.
 He grew up in Kobe.
 He learned soccer while he was student at the elementary school attached to Mikage Normal School in Higashinada-ku, Kobe from 1911 until 1917.
 He graduated from Kobe Ittchu [Kobe First Middle School] (later, Hyogo Prefectural Kobe High School) in 1922, Eighth Higher School (under the prewar education system, later, Nagoya University) and Tokyo Imperial University in 1931.

 The biggest shock was the total defeat with the score of 0–8 in the friendly match held on September 22, 1919, between Kobe Icchu and Czechoslovak military team which utilized the strategy of using short passes that the students of Kobe Icchu didn't imagined.
 They assumed that the attack method for making a goal was the British style of using cross.